ffroehling/json_lib/README.md

 - Portable

 ## Disadvantages (Work to do)
-- No true/false supported yet (as i didn't need it till now) - i will include this asap
+- A JSON-List is just supported with JSON-Objects inside yet - i will fix this in future
 - Not optimized for anything
 - Just basic tests yet
 - Access to values isn't perfect yet (as many checks to NULL).
 Best to write some wrappers for this